 Dogs can benefit from being crate-trained.
 That’s an excellent place to start.
 Some dogs feel safer in crates, and being left alone for short periods can help them get used to being away from you.

-Crates can help your dog get better separation anxiety and ensure it is safe when you can’t supervise them.
-Dogs tend to like having their own space, and a crate provides that.
+Crates can help your dog get better separation anxiety and ensure safety when you can’t supervise them.
+Dogs like having their own space, and a crate provides that.
 Set up a safe confinement zone for your dog by putting a crate in a quiet area of your house where your dog can feel comfortable and relaxed.

 Best Reviewed Dog Crate – iCrate